castorini/pyserini/docs/experiments-nfcorpus.md

 As a result, we are performing _exact_ search, i.e., we are finding the _exact_ top-_k_ documents that have the highest dot products.

 The above retrieval command takes only a few minutes on a modern laptop.
+Adjust the `threads` and `batch` parameters above accordingly for your hardware.

 ## Evaluation